- F. Lynn Godfriaux

 The thought became a boulder that took up all the room in my chest, then rolled slowly, painfully downward into my

-and froze the boulder into a massive chunk of ice.
-Consoling voices grated like nails on a chalkboard as Jeremiah’s
+froze the boulder into a massive chunk of ice.
+Consoling voices grated like nails on a chalkboard as Jeremiah’s gentle hands

-to the left rear passenger door.
-He reached for the handle when the limo doors unlocked, opened Angela’s door, and
+left rear passenger door.
+He reached for the handle when the limo doors unlocked, opened Angela’s door, and leaned down.

-from the car.
-The collar of his heavy coat hid most of the strange man’s face, so I didn’t get a clear look at him, but I
+car.
+The collar of his heavy coat hid most of the strange man’s face, so I didn’t get a clear look at him, but I felt Jeremiah

-felt Jeremiah tense.
+tense.
 The stranger wrapped a protective arm around my sister then slammed the door shut.
-I watched
+I watched through the tinted

 “Who was that?”
 I asked as Jeremiah rose from the car, then steadied me as I stood next to him.